humenbergerm/faces/README.md

 If you want to try it, I strongly recommend to play with the provided example first before you use it on your own images.

-In theory, non of you images will be modified, moved or deleted.
+In theory, none of your images will be moved or deleted.
 I wanted to make sure that the initial folder structure etc. stays untouched.
+If you use the EXIF data export function you will obviously modify the EXIF data of your images.

 However, please be careful and I cannot guarantee for anything :)